How much should I contribute to my pension 40?

 Summary

-Since Pension Freedoms was introduced in 2015, retirees have had more flexibility with how to utilise their pension pots.
-This has been a good change but also added complexity to the situation.
-We can provide clarity so that you understand where your retirement savings are compared to where they should be.
-Planning ahead is the best and most effective method of ensuring you do not run out of money.
+Since Pension Freedoms was introduced in 2015, retirees have had more flexibility in utilising their pension pots.
+This has been a good change, but it also added complexity to the situation.
+We can clarify so that you understand where your retirement savings are compared to where they should be.
+Planning is the best and most effective method of ensuring you do not run out of money.
 Get in touch with us today for your free initial consultation.